 Standard Bank’s chief executive told Reuters last week he was disappointed so far with revenue from that bank’s tie-up with ICBC.

 South African banks have yet to post a convincing recovery after being hit by a surge in bad debt last year.
+While Africa’s largest economy exited recession last year, unemployment and household debts remain high, crimping demand for credit.

 The central bank has responded by cutting rates by 600 basis points, or six percentage points, since 2008, including a 50-basis-points cut last week.